 The second type of budget amendment brings about a change in the total appropriation for a department or fund.
-Examples of these changes include but are not limited to the following: the acceptance of additional grant money, an adjustment to reflect increased revenues such as tax receipts, the appropriation of additional funding if expenditures are projected to exceed budgeted amounts, and re-appropriation of monies from one fund to another when deemed necessary.
+Examples of these changes include but are not limited to the following: the acceptance of additional grant money, an adjustment to reflect increased revenues such as tax receipts, the appropriation of additional funding for new projects or initiatives that develop after budget adoption or if expenditures are projected to exceed budgeted amounts, and re-appropriation of monies from one fund to another when deemed necessary.
 These changes require Council approval in the form of an ordinance.
 The status of the budget is comprehensively analyzed during the mid-biennial review and periodically through each year to identify any needed adjustments.
 All requests for amendments are first filed with and reviewed by the Finance Department.